renanmav/RocketMap/README.md

 This is the third challenge of GoReact module of [@rocketseat](https://github.com/rocketseat)

-## Libs used
+## I used

-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Create-react-app
+- Redux
+- Redux saga
+- Mapbox
+- Styled components
+- ESLint
+- Reactotron